ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 ## Double Diabetes

 > You're driving a gas-guzzling SUV while your washer fluid tank is also leaking
-> and causing your gas tank to rust and develop holes.
+> and causing your gas tank to rust and leak.

 This unofficial term is used by some people to describe simultaneously having autoimmune diabetes (Type 1) and severe insulin resistance (which might